r5valkyrie/docs/docs/mrvn-radiant.md

 - Resizing the brush can be done by activating the Resize tool (Default: Q) and dragging the red lines

-Basic navigation in the 3D Viewport work in the following ways:
+Basic navigation in the 3D Viewport works in the following ways:
 - Right click unlocks the camera for free navigation in 3 dimensions (WASD + mouse movement for camera angle)
 - Right clicking again will lock the camera
 - Right click drag pans the camera around